If you’ve been thinking about making the switch to a more natural lifestyle, there are many things to consider.

 I recently found Grove Collaborative’s dish soap which uses essential oils for its scented variety but also comes in a free & clear option.
 It cleans incredibly well too!

 P.S., you can also get a free gift from Grove Collaborative with your first order.

 For the dishwasher: Mrs. Meyers Clean Day Dishwashing Packs are the ONLY dishwasher tabs I’ve tried that are considered natural and actually work well with our hard water.All purpose cleaners:

 My absolute favorite all-purpose cleaner is Rocky Mountain Oils’ new All-Purpose Concentrated Cleaner.

-Hint: it rivals a competitor’s essential oil cleaning line that rhymes with “Steves”. 😉
+Hint: it rivals a competitor’s essential oil cleaning line that rhymes with “Steves” – for a fraction of the price. 😉

 Instead of pre-made floor cleaners (full of junk!), try a Shark Steam Mop.

 My first one lasted 10 years and I just bought a new one to replace it!

-It only requires water, although I add ¼ c. vinegar to the water for added disinfecting power (and to keep lime build-up at bay).
+It only requires water, although I add a small amount of vinegar to the water for added disinfecting power (and to keep lime build-up at bay).

 Candles, wax melts: